Is narrative grief counseling all about writing?

 What’s your experience with death-grief?

 Well, I’ve lost a mother, a father, several cousins, five aunts, seven uncles, all my grandparents, a close friend, a lover, and a mentor.

-I’ve lost these loved ones to anticipatory death (dementia, terminal illness), sudden death (accident, aneurysm, and murder), and via disenfranchised means (suicide).
+I’ve lost these loved ones to anticipatory death (dementia, terminal illness), traumatic death (accident, aneurysm, and murder), and via disenfranchised means (suicide).